Purchasing Guidelines

 Pros – The technology that the student is using is new, albeit at the lower end of the performance and features spectrum available at the time of purchase.
 The initial investment is relatively low.
 If the system is popular, parts for out-of-warranty repairs may be available through third parties, such as on eBay.

-Cons – The systems tend to be less durable, do not allow for accidental damage protection, and typically carry only a 1-year warranty.
+Cons – These systems tend to be less durable, do not allow for accidental damage protection, and typically carry only a 1-year warranty.
 Some warranties may also include additional restrictions.
 During the event of system failure, delays for repair or replacement may be extended, which can negatively impact the student in regards to the need for laptop computing in the classroom.

 Strategy #2: Buy Higher-end Systems with Extended Warranties